 - More modern: Reflects 9 years and 10 months of technical progress since the 40D launch.

-Reasons to prefer the Canon EOS 40D:
+Arguments in favor of the Canon EOS 40D:

-- Faster shutter: Has higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.

 - Faster burst: Shoots at higher frequency (6.5 vs 5 flaps/sec) to capture the decisive moment.